 Joyce was especially complimentary of her collaborators—people who help make her work even stronger.
 “Dropbox has allowed us to share files in between everyone really easily.
 So everyone on the team can keep an eye on what other people are doing and what other people are creating.
 I think this has really helped everyone get inspired by other people’s work—a cross-pollination of inspiration.”

-Stay tuned for Joyce’s final titles, which will debut on May 24 at Semi Permanent, in Sydney, Australia.
-In the meantime, check out our micro-documentary on Joyce’s process over at Semi Permanent’s website, or watch the first three entries below.
+Check out our micro-documentary on Joyce’s process over at Semi Permanent’s website, or watch the four video entries below.